yeselthangarita2017/SQL_Citi_Bike_Dashboard/README.md

 ## Citi Bike Stations & Citi Bike Trips

-One of the two datasets I used to build the dashboard and both found in BigQuery is the Citi Bike Stations and the other one is Citi Bike Trips.
+The BigQuery NYC Citi Bike Trips dataset ranges from April 12, 2017, to September 20, 2018, with a monthly update frequency, and the BigQuery NYC Citi Bike Stations dataset ranges from January 26, 2023, to the present, with a daily expected update frequency.
+Following analytics principles, I analyzed the data separately as historical/reference data and real-time data.
+Then, I connected the dots by looking at the challenge from three perspectives: 1) Business, 2) Operations, and 3) Marketing.
 Here is some interesting information found in each dataset:

 Stations: